sairamchappidi/reactReduxYoutubeApp/README.md

 ```
 	> git clone git@github.com:StephenGrider/ReduxSimpleStarter.git
 	> cd ReduxSimpleStarter
-	> npm install
+	> npm install  || yarn
-	> npm start
+	> npm start || yarn start
 ```

 ####Not Familiar with Git?#####
-Click [here](https://github.com/StephenGrider/ReactStarter/releases) then download the .zip file.
+Click [here](https://github.com/sairamchappidi/reactYoutubeapp/releases) then download the .zip file.
 Extract the contents of the zip file, then open your terminal, change to the project directory, and:

 ```
-	> npm install
+	> npm install || yarn
-	> npm start
+	> npm start || yarn start

 ```